 Lynton – the village on the top of the cliffs, and Lynmouth the beach and harbourside village form one of England’s most appealing destinations for anyone who loves the great outdoors.
 There are wonderful, sandy beaches, windswept moors, beautiful villages, and some of the most incredible walks you will experience.
 The Valley of Rocks Hotel sits at the top, a perfect vantage point to survey both the sea and the countryside.

 Some of these attractions are very close to the Valley of Rocks Hotel – but, of course, we are set up on the clifftop!
 You can walk up and down, but the Cliff Railway is the perfect way to get to Lynton.

 Lynton and Lynmouth Cliff Railway, 150 metres

 This famous funicular cliff railway is the highest and steepest completely water-powered railway in the world.
 Opened in 1890, the historic cliff railway connects the twin towns of Lynton and Lynmouth and provides spectacular coastal views.
-Above the lower station at 500 feet is the grade II listed Cliff Top Cafe, which will provide you with tea and coffee whilst you take in one of the best views you'll ever see.
+Above the lower station at 500 feet is grade II listed Cliff Top Cafe, which will provide you with tea and coffee whilst you take in one of the best views you'll ever see.

 Lynton Cinema, 200 metres

-Listed as one of the top 50 independents in the country, this luxurious cinema is in a grade II listed former Methodist Chapel.
+Listed as one of the top 50 independents in the country, this luxurious cinema is in grade II is listed former Methodist Chapel.
 Now with full Dolby Digital sound, the 70-seat cinema shows a mix of blockbusters and classics.

 Lymouth Boat Trips, 0.5 mile